5 Exit Strategies for SMEs

 Why do I need an exit strategy?

-Exit strategies help business owners to stay on track with business goals, to benefit from their business exit, and to outline the level of involvement post-exit.
+Exit strategies help business owners stay on track with business goals, benefit from their business exit, and outline the level of involvement post-exit.

-Each different exit strategy will impact the business owner in a different way.
-For example, if you were to sell or transfer ownership to family, it is more likely you will have continued involvement in some way or another.
+Each different exit strategy will impact the business owner differently.
+For example, if you were to sell or transfer ownership to a family, it is more likely you will have continued involvement in some way or another.
 Not every business owner will want this, so this might be a factor in deciding which exit strategy to choose.

 How do I plan my business exit?

 You should begin planning your business exit as early as possible, as often the process takes much longer than is often perceived.
-There are various steps involved for planning your exit strategy and some of the administrative side of the exit can take years to organise.
+There are various steps involved in planning your exit strategy, and some of the administrative side of the exit can take years to organise.

-We recommend you begin planning your exit strategy at latest 5 years prior to your planned exit.
+We recommend you begin planning your exit strategy at the latest 5 years before your planned exit.

 What are the exit strategy options for SMEs?